mekowalski/react-time-app/NOTES.md

 ## App Tasks/Concerns/Stuff
 - What Components to create
-  - [] App Component: in charge of determining the timezone and the current time of day
+  - [x] App Component: in charge of determining the timezone and the current time of day
-    - Funtional Comp first then create Class-based Comp
+    - Functional Comp first then create Class-based Comp

-  - [] TimeContent: show different text/icons based on props(It is Morning/Night)
+  - [x] TimeContent: show different text/icons based on props(It is Morning/Night)